-Scientific Model of Testing
+Scientific Method of Testing

 These are adaptive changes from the more familiar scientific models (Crawford and Stucki, 1990).
 The later “analysis” phase has been replaced by “evaluate” to better match the qualitative nature of software quality.
 Analysis has then been recycled to a new phase spilt from background research to highlight a difference between learning about the product and understanding how it works by forming mental models (Hodder, 2018), These mental models then feed into the hypothesis.
 The testing scientific model forms part of the processes and activities of testing and is an important part of the story of quality.